 According to Billboard, given how Coodie has been filming West during his early days in Chicago during the 1990s, their relationship will serve as the “backbone” of the series.
 The documentary will draw focus on the rapper/producer’s rise to success, coming to terms with fame, his sheer impact on popular culture, as well as the world’s evolving relationship with Kanye West as a celebrity.

 Sources also indicate the documentary series will examine the death of West’s mother Donda West, and how it steered him off course; later navigating to this evolution as an artist, successfully breaking into the fashion world, unsuccessfully running for President in 2020, and becoming a Forbes-confirmed billionaire.
-At this stage, it’s unclear whether any mention of his recent divorce with Kim Kardashian has been included.
+At this stage, it’s unclear whether any mention of his recent divorce from Kim Kardashian has been included.
 The most intriguing part of all this, however, is the fact that Yeezy himself has had zero creative control.

 It’s worth noting a similar project is in the works parallel to the one helmed by Coodie & Chike.
 Led by West’s former bodyguard Steve Stanulis, this second documentary will apparently trace the “stormy relationship” between Stanulis himself and his ex-employer during one of the most eventful years of the latter’s life.
 Stanulis has been threatened with lawsuits by West’s lawyers on multiple occasions and is currently in negotiations to sell the tell-all doco with “multiple platforms.”